dan-reznik/Ramanujan-Sato/README.md

 #> [5] -3.009265538105056020399965535288948935e-36
 ```

-Mind-blowing convergence of π digits through the Ramanujan-Sato series\!
+Mind-blowing convergence to the value of π afforded by the
-😄
+Ramanujan-Sato series\! 😄

 -----